 Know in one minute about Golden oyster mushrooms

-Golden oyster mushroom (Pleurotus citrinopileatus; family Pleurotaceae) is edible fungus and popular in Asian countries due to its high nutritional value.
+Golden oyster mushroom (Pleurotus citrinopileatus; family Pleurotaceae) is an edible fungus and popular in Asian countries due to its high nutritional value.
 It has an attractive shape, grows like bouquets, and is bright yellow.

 This mushroom is extremely bitter and tangy with an unpleasant flavor when raw.
 Due to this, it is disliked by many people.
 However, after cooking it develops a strongly appealing roasted cashew-like sweet and nutty flavor with a chewy, tender texture.